-As someone who loves food a lot, few things are more devastating for me than a sore throat.
+Few things are more devastating than a sore throat.
 On top of not being able to taste anything, the pain when trying to swallow food is pretty excruciating when your throat is irritated.
 It's always best to consult your doctor if a sore throat is truly unbearable or caused by something other than just an irritation (if it's bacterial, you may need medicine).

 As for what you can eat while you wait it out?
-We turned to Beverly Hills concierge doctor Ehsan Ali, MD, LiveHealth Online physician Mia Finkelston, MD to break down for us what are the best foods for a sore throat and what foods to avoid.
+We turned to Beverly Hills concierge doctor Ehsan Ali, MD and experienced telemedicine physician Mia Finkelston, MD to break down for us what are the best foods that soothe a sore throat and what foods to avoid.
 Scroll down to see what they said below.

 Foods to Eat

-3. Garlic: "Since garlic is praised for its anti-inflammatory properties, I recommend some garlic whenever there is a sore throat," says Finkelston.
+Garlic has long been suspected of having antimicrobial and antiviral properties that relieve common cold symptoms like a sore throat.
+"Since garlic is praised for its anti-inflammatory properties, I recommend some garlic whenever there is a sore throat," says Finkelston.
 "You can dip garlic bread into soup, shake a bit of garlic powder into a smoothie, or make pasta sauce with fresh garlic."

 Foods to Avoid

-2. Acidic foods: "Although acidic foods help kill bacteria, they may actually worsen the discomfort with swallowing, as it will irritate the inflammation," says Ali.
+If your meal plan typically includes a lot of acidic food, you may want to switch up your eating habits while you have a sore throat.
+"Although acidic foods help kill bacteria, they may actually worsen the discomfort with swallowing, as it will irritate the inflammation," says Ali.

 Centers for Disease Control and Prevention.
 Antibiotic prescribing and use in doctor's offices: sore throat.
 Updated August 30, 2019.